Extract Secure Data action

 Note: The subscriber number can also contain an extension.
 For example, 31755501116;ext=1234.
 In this case, the full phone number including scheme, dialing code, and subscriber number is tel: +13178723000;ext=1234.

-1. To assign a SIP URI to the phone number, do the following:
+1. To assign a SIP URI to the phone number, follow these steps:

 1. In the Value To Assign field, click the arrow at the end of the tel: drop-down list and select sip:.